Hypergraph expanders from Cayley graphs: Proofs

 The following discrete analogue of the Cheeger inequality, due to Dodziuk~\cite{D84} and Alon and Milman~\cite{AM85}, places an upper bound on the second eigenvalue $\lambda_2$ of a graph $G$ in terms of its edge expansion ratio.

 \begin{lemma} If $G$ is an $N$-vertex $D$-regular graph with eigenvalues $\lambda_1 \geq \dots \geq \lambda_N$, then

 \end{lemma}

 To estimate $\lambda_N$, we use a result of Desai and Roy~\cite{DR94}.
-To state their result, for any subset $U$ of the vertex set of a graph $G$, we define $b(U)$ to be the minimum number of edges that need to be removed from the induced subgraph $G[U]$ to make the graph bipartite.
+To state their result, for any subset $U$ of the vertex set of a graph $G$, we define $b(U)$ to be the minimum number of edges that need to be removed from the induced subgraph $G[U]$ to make it bipartite.

 \begin{lemma} If $G$ is an $N$-vertex $D$-regular graph with eigenvalues $\lambda_1 \geq \dots \geq \lambda_N$, then

 where

 \end{lemma}